UP | HOME

 • Agency - you can just do things!

-• Willingness to practice; comfort failing repeatedly.
+• Willingness to practice; comfort failing repeatedly and comfort working on things that are hard.

 Author: Elle Najt